matrix-org/matrix-spec/content/server-server-api.md

   Unauthorized.
 - `key`: the ID, including the algorithm name, of the sending server's key used to sign the request
 - `signature`: the signature of the JSON as calculated in step 1.
-The signature must be unpadded.

 Unknown parameters are ignored.